bernhardAxonIvy/doc/source/designer-guide/user-interface/web-page/index.rst

        <%=ivy.html.get("in.myString")%>

-Furthermore, you can insert references to content from the :file:`webContent` directory into your JSP content objects, e.g.:
+Furthermore, you can insert references to content from the :file:`webContent` directory into your JSP content objects, e.g.,

 ::